cs50nestm/cs50labs/recursion/README.md

 Think about what your base case for summation should be.
 In our `factorial()` function, our base case was when our input was 1.
 We no longer wanted to continue until the input was 0, since 0 multiplied by anything is 0!
 How does this compare to addition?
 {% endspoiler %}

+When you have completed this tutorial submit it using the following command:

+`submit50 csbaxter/problems/2021/x/tutorials/recursion`

 [Download our CS50 Reference sheet on Recursion](https://cs50.harvard.edu/ap/2020/assets/pdfs/recursion.pdf)